-During the teaching and learning activity, students learn to practice interdisciplinarity according to one of the following levels.
-By the end of the teaching activity, students should be able to:
+During the teaching and learning activity, students learn to practice interdisciplinarity according to one of the following levels:

-Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Ask open questions to understand the reasoning involved in the disciplines.
-Explain the disciplinary perspectives that are used to interpret the knowledge elements.
-Make meaningful and creative connection between relevant disciplinary insights and to produce a more comprehensive understanding or solution.
-Present examples, facts, or theories from more than one field of study or perspective.
-Connect examples, facts, or theories from more than one field of study or perspective.
-Create wholes out of multiple parts (synthesizes) or draws conclusions by combining examples, facts, or theories from more than one field of study or perspective.
-Use skills, abilities, theories, or methodologies gained in one situation in a new situation to contribute to understanding of problems or issues.
-Adapt and apply skills, abilities, theories, or methodologies gained in one situation to new situations to solve problems or explore issues.
-Adapt and apply, independently, skills, abilities, theories, or methodologies gained in one situation to new situations to solve difficult problems or explore complex issues in original ways.

-Use a format, language, graph, visual representation, that connect in a basic way relevant disciplinary knowledge for the particular purpose.
-Use a format, language, graph, visual representation, that explicitly connect content and form and demonstrates awareness of purpose.
-Use a format, language, graph, visual representation, in ways that enhance meaning, making clear the interdependence of language and meaning, thought, and expression.
+Novice Intermediate Advanced Awareness of Base Level Knowledge Explain Apply the concept somewhat Analyze Intentional and Effective Application Transfer to a new situation Ask open questions to understand the reasoning involved in the disciplines Explain the disciplinary perspectives that are used to interpret the knowledge elements Make meaningful and creative connection between relevant disciplinary insights and to produce a more comprehensive understanding or solution Presents examples, facts, or theories from more than one field of study or perspective Connects examples, facts, or theories from more than one field of study or perspective Creates wholes out of multiple parts (synthesizes) or draws conclusions by combining examples, facts, or theories from more than one field of study or perspective Uses skills, abilities, theories, or methodologies gained in one situation in a new situation to contribute to understanding of problems or issues.
+Adapts and applies skills, abilities, theories, or methodologies gained in one situation to new situations to solve problems or explore issues Adapts and applies, independently, skills, abilities, theories, or methodologies gained in one situation to new situations to solve difficult problems or explore complex issues in original ways.
+Use a format, language, graph, visual representation, that connect in a basic way relevant disciplinary knowledge for the particular purpose Use a format, language, graph, visual representation, that explicitly connect content and form and demonstrates awareness of purpose Use a format, language, graph, visual representation, in ways that enhance meaning, making clear the interdependence of language and meaning, thought, and expression.
 Demonstrate an ability to apply disciplinary concept and language to a given problem and define the limitation of them.
 Describe an awareness and sensitivity towards the limitation and difficulty of language and context.
 Demonstrate an ability to comment ideas and concepts across disciplinary boundaries.